rylincoln/developer.fulcrumapp.com/_query-api/intro.md

 ## Limitations

+- The Query API is not currently enabled by default.
+If you are on a Professional plan and would like to try it out, please [contact us](http://help.fulcrumapp.com/).
 - API calls are limited to 5,000 calls an hour per user.
 - Queries cannot exceed 10 seconds of processing time to complete.